raspberrypilearning/puzzle-room/en/step_4.md

 ```
 --- /task ---

-Now you can edit the `when this sprite clicked`{:class="block3events"} script, so that when the handwheel is clicked it turns, and when it has turned `3` times, the puzzle will be solved.
+Now you can edit the `when this sprite clicked`{:class="block3events"} script, so that when the handwheel is clicked it turns, and when it has turned thr right number of times (`3` times in the example), the puzzle will be solved.

 --- task ---

-Add blocks so that each time the handwheel is clicked upon, it turns `15` degrees and the `turned`{:class="block3variables"} variable increase by `15`.
+Add blocks so that each time the handwheel is clicked, it turns `15` degrees and the `turned`{:class="block3variables"} variable increase by `15`.

 ![button sprite](images/handwheel-sprite.png)
 ```blocks3